Example 04

 DataFrame Basics

 DataFrames in Deepbox provide a tabular API for data analysis.
-This example covers creating DataFrames from objects, selecting columns with .select(), filtering rows with .filter(), sorting by column values with .sortBy(), adding new derived columns, accessing individual columns as Series with .get(), and converting between DataFrames and arrays.
-You will also learn to use .head() and .tail() to preview data, .shape to check dimensions, and .columns to list column names.
-These operations mirror what you would do in a SQL query — select, filter, sort, project — but with full TypeScript type safety.
+This example covers creating DataFrames from objects, selecting columns with .select(), filtering rows with .filter(), sorting by column values with .sort(), and accessing individual columns as Series with .get().

 Deepbox Modules Used